 Fuel is best treated as a strategic reserve rather than a continuous assumption, with solar and efficiency measures extending operational endurance.

 Overall resilience improves markedly when critical systems are decentralised and locally maintained, with regional backstops rather than global dependencies.
+If a global central digital currency emerges, this area should be one of the places that relies on traditional local currency cash trading